The 7-Point Millennial Prep Plan for Buying a Home

 Good things come to those who plan and prepare and remain actively patient, which means controlling the things that you can control while the market and economy do what they do.

-Taking the above initiatives will put you at the doorstep of your homeownership goal.
+Taking the above initiatives will put you at the doorstep of become a first-time home buyer.
 And that’s a great position to be in for when that door finally opens.